 - Be related to you – This can be a biological child, an adopted child, eligible foster children, etc.

-- Meet the age requirement – Your child can only be claimed as a dependent until they are 19 years old UNLESS they are a full-student, in which case the maximum age becomes 24.
+- Meet the age requirement – Your child can only be claimed as a dependent until they are 19 years old UNLESS they are a full- time student, in which case the maximum age becomes 24.

-- Live with you – In some cases, a dependent must live with you for at least half the year, although there are exceptions to this, so reach out to a tax professional with your questions.
+- Live with you – In some cases, a dependent must live with you for at least half the year, although there may be exceptions to this.
+Reach out to a tax professional with your questions.

 - Be financially supported – Any job that the dependent has must not provide more than half of their financial support.

-In most cases, a child can only be claimed as a dependent on one tax return.
+In most cases, a child can only be claimed as a qualifying child on one tax return.
 If you and their other parent file separately or you’re no longer together, reach out to a tax professional to help you with these guidelines as one parent may be able to claim them as a qualifying relative.

 A qualifying relative must: